geo-data/nicer/README.md

 ## Limitations

+After deciding when to execute them, `nicer` does not manage the commands passed to it, other than relaying any interrupt signals it receives.
+This has implications for long running processes which may place irregular loads on system resources over time: when running in parallel there is a chance that resource contention will increase over time even if it fell within tolerances **at the time** individual commands were started.

-`nicer` performs no management of the commands it runs, other than passing on any interrupt signals it receives.
-As an example of the implications of this, `nicer` may run multiple commands in parallel, having ensured that system resources were within specified limits **at the time** the commands were executed.
-However, if these commands use resources irregularly, for example making heavy use of the CPU some time after execution, there is a chance that resources will become overloaded.
-The risk of this happening is application dependent but the `-wait` flag may be of use in certain circumstances in delaying execution between one command and the next, giving the previous command time to hit its stride.
+The risk of this happening is application dependent but the `-wait` flag may be of use in certain circumstances in delaying execution between one command and the next, giving the previous command time to hit its stride and affect the metrics sampled by `nicer`.

 ## Installation